trinhdvt/lang-thang/README.md

 ## Overview

-This project is a website where people can join and share their travel experiences with other people.
-In this website, user can write their own post and publish it or interact with others people by writing comments in other posts or bookmarking it if they like.
-They can also follow other user to receive notifications when has something new.
+This project is a website where people can join and share their travel experiences with others people.
+In this website, user can write their own post and publish it, make an interaction by writing comments in someone's posts or bookmark it if they like.
+They can also follow others user to receive notifications when there is something new.

 ## Tech Stack